Are you a smoker… and a singer? Has it been an ongoing nagging question if smoking does affect your singing voice?

 Moreover, alcohol has a much deeper immediate impact on the vocal cords than cigarettes will ever do.

 Remember the last morning after a boozy night.
 When you woke up to answer the phone…and you sounded like Barry White?

 Well, that’s the result of swollen vocal cords.
 And if you want to double that effect, smoking and drinking will do it for you.

 Hell yes, no need to hold anything back here.

-I smoked for fifteen years.
-My daily dose of nicotine was roughly one pack.
+I’d been smoking for fifteen years straight.
+My daily dose of nicotine was roughly a pack.

 Throughout my “smoking career”, I started taking voice lessons.
 Over the course of 10 years, smoking and singing overlapped.
 There was one single year, where I stopped smoking for the first time.

-Well, I can only speak for myself.
-But interestingly I didn’t notice that big of a difference when I was still smoking and the time when I quit.
+Interestingly, I didn’t notice that big of a difference when I was still smoking and the time after I quit.

 Neither did I have a clearer voice, nor did I experience more ease/more struggle within my given vocal range.